At 63, she enrolled at the university that sold her enslaved ancestors. Now she’s starring in a play about them.

 A tale that would seem tailor-made for the stage.
 Which is where Short-Colomb has taken it.

 “Here I Am,” written and performed by Short-Colomb, premieres online Tuesday as a live stream of Georgetown’s Laboratory for Global Politics and Performance, a decade-old cross-disciplinary program that uses the tools of drama to explore matters of civic urgency.
-That her stage on that day and three subsequent ones is the living room of her Washington apartment does not indicate a deficit of theatricality: her accomplished team includes playwright-adviser Nikkole Salter, multimedia designer Jason Mezzocchi, vocalist Somi Kakoma and director Derek Goldman, the lab’s co-founder.
+That her stage on that day and three subsequent ones is the living room of her Washington apartment does not indicate a deficit of theatricality: her accomplished team includes playwright-adviser Nikkole Salter, multimedia designer Jared Mezzocchi, vocalist Somi Kakoma and director Derek Goldman, the lab’s co-founder.

 “ ‘Here I Am’ is about not just me and what I have done at Georgetown,” Short-Colomb — who goes by “Meli” — said in a Zoom interview.
 “It’s about the 300-year history of the women of my family, their wounds, their children being born slaves.”